dochy-ksti/dochy/readme.md

 sum of file sizes 173570901
 338 milliseconds
 ```
-About the same file size, and twice as fast.
+About the same file size, and JSON was twice as fast as Dochy.

 Serde is very fast, so the result is comprehensible.